launchdarkly-labs/mboc-ld-terraform-config/README.md

 ## Customization

 Edit `terraform.tfvars` to define your organizational hierarchy.
-The default structure includes example Products, Projects, and Solutions that can be replaced with your actual structure.
+The default structure includes example Projects and Products that can be replaced with your actual structure.
+The Solution (MB.OC) is fixed and represents the top level of the hierarchy.

 Member management: Teams are created with empty `member_ids`.
 Add members through the LaunchDarkly UI or API.
 The configuration uses `ignore_changes` on `member_ids` to prevent Terraform from managing membership directly.